Find a Doctor

 Visitors to labor and delivery are dependent on your labor progression.

 The center has designated 1 to 2 p.m. as quiet time for our mothers and babies.
 No visitors are permitted on the unit during this time.

 If you would like newborn photos, your baby may be photographed in the studio located on the unit.
 Photos may be purchased through the photographer.
 Please talk to your nurse for more information.

 Using secure teleconferencing technology, women with high-risk pregnancies may consult with maternal-fetal medicine (MFM) specialists at Magee-Womens Hospital of UPMC while they are patients at UPMC Northwest.
 The inpatient MFM telemedicine program expands on the outpatient MFM program offered through the UPMC Northwest Teleconsult Center.

 The following obstetrician-gynecologists deliver babies at UPMC Northwest and have office locations in Franklin, Clarion, and Titusville:

 UPMC Northwest offers the following classes to prepare you and your family for the birth of your child:

 Tours of the unit are also available at any time.
 For more information, or to register for a class, visit Classes.UPMC.com or call 814-676-7845.

 Sudden infant death syndrome (SIDS) is the leading cause of death among infants between one month and one year of age.
-Help reduce your baby’s risk of SIDS by creating a safe sleep environment:
+However, there are steps you can take to help your baby sleep safely and reduce your baby’s risk of SIDS.To create a safe sleep environment: